Travelling to & around Turku

 By ferry

-Turku is not that far from Sweden and ferries travel back and forth between Stockholm and Turku, with a stopover at Mariehamn, every single day.
-It’s around an 11-hour journey and you’ll find tax-free shopping, live entertainment, dining options, and even a sauna or two on board.
+Turku is not far from Sweden and ferries travel back and forth between Stockholm/Kapellskär and Turku, with a stopover in Mariehamn, on daily basis.
+It’s around 11-hour journey and you’ll find tax-free shopping, live entertainment, dining options, and even a sauna and wellness services onboard.

-At just over three kilometres from the city centre, the harbour is within easy walking distance.
-But if you’ve got luggage, you can also hop aboard a Föli bus.
+Turku harbour is located just over three kilometres from the city centre, so you can walk there or hop on a Föli bus.

 Tallink Silja